 2 – Have a Point of View

-In fashion, whether it’s through the use of colour, materials, pattern, fit or imagery, it’s being distinct that makes you stand out.
+In fashion, whether it’s through the use of color, materials, pattern, fit or imagery, it’s being distinct that makes you stand out.

 What this means is brands need to articulate their message quickly and be consistent.
 Missoni, for example, created the art of space-dyed yarns.
-No one has any idea of the time and effort that the team goes through every single season to redevelop new colourways, but Missoni’s complex and unique brand is extremely difficult to copy.
-Its colours give the brand a signature and DNA.
+No one has any idea of the time and effort that the team goes through every single season to redevelop new colorways, but Missoni’s complex and unique brand is extremely difficult to copy.
+Its colors give the brand a signature and DNA.

 Renowned creative visionary Fabion Baron recently commented in BoF that creative ‘opinion’ is crucial as it informs what work you produce and it’s also very much what he looks for when working with clients.